building resilient + subversive fair food culture

 (Subject to change without notice!)

 This is what we plan to grow and have ready for harvest at approximately these time frames over the year/seasons, all being fair.
-Remember though, Mother Nature tells us when She's ready, not the other way around....there are many variables out of our control and crop failures do occur; so we can't GUARANTEE you any specific veggies, yet we guarantee you a good value in your share each week.
+Remember though, Mother Nature tells us when She's ready, not the other way around....there are many variables out of our control and crop failures do occur; so we can't GUARANTEE you any specific veggies or bang on a set timing, yet we guarantee you a good value in your share each week.
 We aim high, but every year is different in terms of weather, potential bugs, disease and we always have the variables of unpredictable events in our fields.
 It is certainly our commitment to minimise the risk to you in the return on your investment and we will 'pull out all stops' to achieve this as practicable!
 Being a part of CSA means accepting these risks along side the farmer.

 (Subject to change or addition without notice!)